Upper bound of discrepancies of divisors computing minimal log discrepancies on surfaces: Proofs of examples

 Let $E$ be a prime divisor over $\mathbb A^2_k$ with the center 0 that computes the mld.
-If $E$ lies on $M$, then $E$ is a toric divisor and the conclusion holds.
-If $E$ is exceptional over $M$, we claim that the center of $E$ on $M$ is contained in some divisor on $M$ that computes the mld.
+If $E$ is a divisor on $Y$, then $E$ is a toric divisor and the conclusion holds.
+If $E$ is exceptional over $Y$, we claim that the center of $E$ on $Y$ is contained in some prime divisor on $Y$ that computes the mld.
 Indeed, if this is not the case, there are the following two cases: